 “Leilani,” Lila said in answer to the nurse’s question.

-“Leilani,” Lila said again.
+“Leilani,” Lila repeated.
 “Leilani Marie.”

-“No!”
-Lila said now frustrated.
-“Leilani Marie.”
+“No!
+Leilani Marie.”
 Lila paused a moment, “My mother.
-My uncle,” she finished frustrated that she was unable to put a full sentence together.
+My uncle,” she finished with frustration.

 “It’s okay,” the nurse said cheerfully.
 “Let’s try something else.
 “Who is the president?”

 Lila looked at Katie for an answer.